 While supported by Student Involvement, the success of student organizations depends primarily on the student leaders and members of each organization.
-Student organizations have the unique challenge of funding the majority of their activities through membership dues, fundraisers, and generous donations from outside supporters.
+Student organizations have the unique challenge of funding most of their activities through membership dues, fundraisers, and generous donations from outside supporters.

 Average costs associated with student organizations include resources for hosting significant campus events, member development, travel costs for out-of-town conferences, and official organization t-shirts.
 Organizations engage in fundraising activities throughout the year to offset the increasing costs associated with being active and successful on campus.

-The Student Government Association (SGA) provides limited funding for student organizations.
+The Student Organization Funding provides limited funding for student organizations.
 This funding should directly support an organization's purpose or mission.
-The application is currently closed.

 Note: This must be filled out at least two weeks (14 days) before the event or program.

-Student Government Senate will vote to grant your organization funding at the weekly Senate meetings.
+Student Government Senate will vote on your organization's funding at the weekly Senate meetings.
 Then the Office of Student Involvement will give final approval of all funding.
 You will then receive communication from the Student Government Chief Financial Officer outlining the steps to secure your reimbursement and to use funds received.

-If you have questions, contact Student Government at sga [at] stedwards.edu (subject: Student%20Government%20Funding) .
+If you have questions, contact Student Government at email@example.com.

 Donate to a Student Organization

-You may contribute to a student organization.
-To donate to a specific organization, click "Student Organization Designations" on the second page, or fill in the organization's name in the space provided.
+You may contribute to a student organization through Give Campus.
+To donate to a specific organization, click "other" and fill in the organization's name in the space provided.